-MANILA, 7 February 2022 – Deloitte Global in collaboration with The 30% Club today released the seventh edition of Women in the boardroom: A global perspective.
+SINGAPORE, 7 February 2022 – Deloitte Global in collaboration with The 30% Club today released the seventh edition of Women in the boardroom: A global perspective.
 The latest edition of the report finds that women hold just 19.7% of board seats globally, a 2.8% increase from the report’s last edition, published in 2019.
 At this pace, the world could expect to reach near-parity in 2045 as compared to 2052 as predicted in the previous edition.

 The latest edition reveals that all eight major regions (North America, Latin and South America, the Caribbean, Africa, Europe, Middle East and North Africa, Asia, and Australasia) have at least 10% of board seats occupied by women.

 This year, Deloitte Global collaborated with The 30% Club, whose mission is to achieve at least 30% representation of women in board seats and executive leadership among all listed companies.

 The latest edition of the report includes updates from 72 countries on representation of women in the boardroom, exploring insights on the political, social, and legislative trends behind these numbers.

 While global female board representation increased slightly in 2021, progress at the chair and CEO levels is less apparent, underscoring the notion that placing more women on corporate boards does not necessarily equate to progress across leadership positions.